dnmalenke/Calc2KeyCE/README.md

 Copy all *.8xv files from toolchain/src/ to your calculator Copy CALC2KEY.8xp to your calculator and run the program

-If "USB CONNECTED" doesn't appear on your screen, try disconnecting and reconnecting the usb cable
+If `USB CONNECTED` doesn't appear on your screen, try disconnecting and reconnecting the usb cable

-Once "USB CONNECTED" appears, run Calc2KeyCE.exe and select the COM port associated with your calculator (typically the only one), then hit connect!
+Once `USB CONNECTED` appears, run Calc2KeyCE.exe and select the COM port associated with your calculator (typically the only one), then hit connect!
 Feel free to load example presets located in this repo.